KhalidAlnujaidi/ConvNet-Runner/README.md

 Instalation & use tutorial: https://youtu.be/_8V9j0sGSDQ

-Code walkthrough explanation and walkthough: https://youtu.be/neviJTiJbWQ
+Code explanation and walkthough: https://youtu.be/neviJTiJbWQ

 To do: